Wm. Jennings Bryan Dorn VAMC

-Welcome!
-We are pleased that you have taken this opportunity to visit our web site.
-This site is a part of our commitment to make your experience with our Medical Center as personal and as individual as we can!
+Welcome.
+Thank you for visiting the William Jennings Bryan Dorn VA Medical Center website.
+This site is a part of our commitment to make your experience with our medical center as personal and as individual as we can.

-While you are here, please take some time to set up your own profile in My HealtheVet.
+If you are a Veteran, please take a few minutes to set up your own profile in My HealtheVet.
 At My HealtheVet, you can read more about what interests you, as well as manage your prescriptions, appointments, and other medical information.

 The William Jennings Bryan Dorn VA Medical Center (VAMC) opened in 1932 at its current location.
-Dorn VAMC is a 216 authorized bed facility (204 operating as of November 2012), which includes acute medical, surgical, psychiatric, and long-term care.
+Dorn VAMC has 194 skilled nursing beds, which includes acute medical, surgical, psychiatric, and long-term care.
 The hospital provides primary, secondary, and some tertiary care.
-In 2012, the medical center served over 73,690 uniques Veterans during FY 2012.
-There were 906,858 (not unique) outpatient visits and a total of 4,821 inpatient treated.
+In Fiscal Year 2016, Columbia VA health care system saw 81,577 unique patients, of which 7,977 were female Veterans.
+There were 1,050,891 outpatient visits and 3,879 total admissions.
+There was a slight increase in FY 2017 with 82,475 unique patients – 8,425 were female Veterans and there were 1,078,839 outpatient visits with 4,246 admissions.

-The Dorn VAMC provides outpatient care through seven Community Based Outpatient Clinics (CBOC) located in South Carolina in the Upstate, Midlands and Pee Dee areas of South Carolina.
+The Dorn VAMC provides outpatient care through the main facility in Colombia, S.C., and seven Community-Based Outpatient Clinics (CBOC) located in South Carolina’s Upstate, Midlands and Pee Dee areas.
 The seven CBOCs are located in Anderson, Florence, Greenville, Rock Hill, Orangeburg, Spartanburg and Sumter.
 All clinics with the exception of Rock Hill are VA employee staffed.
-The Rock Hill CBOC opened on July 2, 2012.
 All clinics have a mental health component available.

 Dorn VAMC is a level 1C teaching hospital, providing a full range of patient care services, with state-of-the-art technology, education, and research.
 Comprehensive health care is provided through primary care, tertiary care and long-term care in areas of medicine, surgery, psychiatry, physical medicine and rehabilitation, cardiology, neurology, oncology, dentistry, geriatrics and extended care.

-Dorn VAMC is fully accredited by The Joint Commission.
-The last accredidation was in February 2012.
-The facility is also accredited by the American College of Surgeons and the Commission on Accreditation for Rehabilitation Facilities (CARF) in the Health Care for Homeless Veteran Program, the Psychosocial Residential Recovery Program, and the Mental Health Intensive Case Management program.
-Laboratory and Pathology services are accredited by the Commission on Laboratory Accreditation of the College of American Pathologists (CAP).
+Dorn VAMC was accredited by The Joint Commission as recent as January 2016.
+The facility is accredited by the American College of Surgeons and the Commission on Accreditation for Rehabilitation Facilities in the Health Care for Homeless Veteran Program, the Psychosocial Rehabilitation and Recovery Care, Outpatient Interdisciplinary Pain Program, and the Mental Health Intensive Case Management program.
+Pathology and Laboratory Medicine is accredited by the Commission on Laboratory Accreditation of the College of American Pathologists.
+The most recent CAP review was conducted in July 2016.
+A Long-Term Care Institute Unannounced survey was conducted in the Community Living Center October 2016.
+Pathology and Laboratory Medicine at Dorn VAMC has a Molecular Pathology Section that uses polymerase chain reaction (PCR) technology to perform the following assays: HIV Viral Load, HCV Ultraquant, HCV Genotype, CT/NG and HPV.
+In addition to Dorn and its affiliated CBOCs, the PCR Lab offers testing to VISN 7 facilities.

 Community Based Outpatient Clinics